wheresvic/vic-config/README.md

 - aliases support
 - not using `offlineimap` and `notmuch` due to non-availablily of realtime sync

-### Modify drafts in gmail

-Need to compose and pick a draft.
+Note that in order to modify a draft in gmail, you need to compose and pick a draft.
 Jumping to the drafts folder and editing a message there will not change anything :(

 For the most part, ? will open up a help window with the available commands and the top bar also indicates common actions, but nevertheless here are some useful commands: